xaionaro-go/echox/website/content/middleware/casbin-auth.md

 +++
-title = "Casbin Auth Middleware" description = "An authorization library that supports access control models like ACL, RBAC, ABAC " [menu.main] name = "CasbinAuth" parent = "middleware"
+title = "Casbin Auth Middleware" description = "Casbin Auth middleware for Echo.
+It supports access control models like ACL, RBAC, ABAC" [menu.main] name = "Casbin Auth" parent = "middleware" weight = 2
 +++

+> Echo community middleware

-[Casbin](https://github.com/casbin/casbin) is a powerful and efficient open-source access control library for Golang projects.
+[Casbin](https://github.com/casbin/casbin) is a powerful and efficient open-source access control library for Go.
 It provides support for enforcing authorization based on various models.
 By far, the access control models supported by Casbin are:

 - ACL (Access Control List)
 - ACL with superuser